eimearryan/SWENG-Assignment1/README.md

-simple calculator of addition, subtraction and division using java
+simple calculator of addition, subtraction and multiplication using java